If there is one word that encapsulates the secret to education marketing, it’s consistency.

 Case study: Mandanas Dental blogs

+Okay, by now you’ve got a sense of the power of blogs and the impact they can make on your education marketing strategy.
 Next, we’re going to discuss some proven methods for writing successful blogs, including the inbound philosophy, question answering, and the waterfall method.
-These are all techniques you can use when writing your education blog.
+These are all techniques you can use when writing your own blogs – whether you’re marketing a private school, a home school, or a specialty program.

-We’ve established that people use Google to ask questions, and that answering them is a highly effective method of providing quality content.
+We’ve established that people use Google to ask questions, and that answering them is a highly effective method of providing quality content through your education marketing plan.
 If your blog is what people are relying on when they want to know something, they’ll remember you when they want to buy something.

 Remember: Be there for them when they want to know something, and they’ll be there for you when they want to enrol in something.